hackupc/legal-page/_documents/privacy_and_cookies.md

 Here are the details of which personal data is collected when you register as a Participant:

-- Identifying data: Name, surname/s, city, country, adress, zip code, images or videos of yourself and a link to a personal website.
+- Identifying data: Name, surname/s, city, country, images or videos of yourself and a link to a personal website.
 - Contact data: E-mail and phone number.
 - Data on personal characteristics: Sex, if you are a minor and t-shirt size.
 - Academic and professional data: CV, year of graduation, university, current studies and a link to professional profiles on-line (github, linkedin, devpost).